lmadhuranga/iq/node_js/nodejs_100_questions.md

 ### 105. What is the difference between setImmediate() and setTimeout()?

 The setTimeout() method schedules code execution after a specified delay, measured in milliseconds.
 On the other hand, the setImmediate() method schedules code execution to occur immediately after the current event loop iteration completes.
 This means that setImmediate() has a higher priority than setTimeout().

 ### 107. Does Node.js provide any Debugger?

 Yes, Node.js provides a built-in debugger that can be used to debug Node.js applications.

 ### 108. Is cryptography supported in Node.js?

 Yes, Node.js provides built-in support for cryptography through the crypto module.

-### 109. Why do you think you are the right fit for this Node.js role?

-As a Node.js developer, I have experience in building scalable and efficient server-side applications using Node.js.
-I am a team player and have excellent communication skills.
-I believe that my experience and skills make me a strong candidate for this Node.js role.

-### 110. Do you have any past Node.js work experience?

-Yes, my past Node.js work experience has given me a solid foundation in building scalable and efficient server-side applications using Node.js.

-### 111. Do you have any experience working in the same industry as ours?

-Yes, I have worked on several Node.js projects in the past.

-### 112. Do you have any certification to boost your candidature for this Node.js role?

-Yes, I am OpenJS Node.
-Js Services Developer (JSNSD) Certified.